TjasaZil/Tetris/README.md

 # Tetris

-This repository holds a webpage where I host a collection of classic games made with Javascript and Vue.
+A game of tetris made with Javascript.
+The site is styled for screens that are more than 620px wide.

 ## Project setup